methnen/m-chart/readme.txt

 == Description ==

-Manage data sets via a spreadsheet interface and display them as charts via the Chart.js or [Highcharts](https://github.com/methnen/m-chart-highcharts-library/) chart libraries and embed them via a handy shortcode or WordPress block.
+Manage data sets via a spreadsheet interface and display them as charts via the Chart.js or [Highcharts](https://github.com/methnen/m-chart-highcharts-library/) chart libraries and embed them via a shortcode or WordPress block.

 **Note:*** Starting with M Chart version 2.0 the plugin uses a new React based UI as well as updated data parsing class.
 This means any third party libraries will need to be refactored to support this.
 Version 1.3 of the [M Chart Highcharts Library](https://github.com/methnen/m-chart-highcharts-library/) has the necssary changes implemented.